 Below are the major actions policyholders are either required or encouraged to take during the TWIA claims process.
 Following this list will help support an accurate and timely resolution to your TWIA claim.

 Keep Contact Information Up to Date.
 Keep TWIA up to date on the best way to reach you.
 This is especially important after a storm, when you may temporarily be without phone service or be staying at a location other than your primary residence.
-You can update your contact information in Claims Center or the Policyholder Portal or by asking your agent to update your contact information for you.
+Update your contact information in the Policyholder Hub or by asking your agent to update your contact information for you.

 Make Temporary Repairs.
 To protect your property from further damage, you are responsible for making temporary repairs such as boarding up broken windows, covering openings with a tarp or plastic, stopping interior leaks, and drying out water-damaged or wet areas.

-Keep invoices and receipts for your temporary repairs - if your loss is covered by the policy, reasonable costs for temporary repairs are covered.
-Do not dispose of damaged property or make permanent repairs, such as a roof replacement or asphalt patches, without first getting approval from TWIA.
+Keep invoices and receipts for your temporary repairs – if your loss is covered by the policy, reasonable costs for temporary repairs are covered.
+Do not dispose of damaged property or make permanent repairs, such as a roof replacement or asphalt patches, without first checking with your TWIA claims examiner.
 Learn more about repairs.

 Report Your Claim Within One Year.
-TWIA policyholders must report their claim for all damage no later than one year after the occurrence of the event that caused their damage.
+TWIA policyholders must report their claim for all damage no later than one year after the date of the event that caused their damage.

 Provide TWIA Access to Your Property.
-You must provide TWIA representatives access to the damaged property as often as reasonably required for us to assess the extent and cause of damage.
+You must allow TWIA representatives access to the damaged property as often as reasonably required for us to assess the extent and cause of damage.

-- What if my mortgage company changed and the old one is on my policy?
-If the wrong mortgage company is listed on your check, you will not be able to cash the check.
-To avoid this complication, review your TWIA policy as soon as possible and confirm that the correct mortgage company is associated with it (it will be listed on the Declarations page).
+• If the wrong mortgage company is listed on your check, you will not be able to cash the check.
+To avoid this complication, review your TWIA policy as soon as possible and confirm that the correct mortgage company is listed.
 If you are no longer working with the mortgage company on your policy, please reach out to your agent.
 Learn more about mortgage companies and claim payments.

 Provide Proof of Deductible Payment.
 You must keep an accurate record of repair or replacement expenses and proof that you paid the deductible applicable to your claim.

-If Needed, Request More Money from TWIA.
-If you are unable to have repair or replacement work performed for the amount that TWIA has assessed it will take, you may be entitled to supplemental (additional) claim payments.
+If Needed, Request Supplemental Payments from TWIA.
+If you are unable to have repair or replacement work performed for the amount that TWIA has estimated, you may be entitled to supplemental (additional) claim payments.
 To request a supplemental payment:

-- Submit these estimates and documentation of the damage to TWIA through Claims Center or the Policyholder Portal.
-If you experience issues using Claims Center, you can email documents to claims@twia.org (include your claim number in the subject line); communicating by email may result in slower response times.
-For the sake of security and efficiency, only policyholders - not their contractors - should email information and documents to TWIA.
+• Submit these estimates and documentation of the damage to TWIA through the Policyholder Portal.
+If you experience issues using the Policyholder Portal, you can email documents to claims@twia.org (include your claim number in the subject line); communicating by email may result in slower response times.
+For the sake of security and efficiency, only policyholders – not their contractors – should email information and documents to TWIA.
 We will review your estimates against our own and issue a supplemental payment if warranted.

 Learn more about supplemental payments.

 Don’t Wait to Cash Your First Check.
-Cashing your first check doesn’t mean that more funds aren’t coming your way.
+Cashing your first check doesn’t mean that additional funds aren’t available.
 The claims process can be long and sometimes multiple checks are issued to fully resolve a claim.
-Be sure to cash your check as soon as you can so you may get repairs underway.
-Any additional payment amount will come in the form of another check.
+Be sure to cash your check as soon as you can so you may begin repairs.
+Supplemental payments will come as additional checks.

 If you disagree with the amount TWIA has agreed to pay for the covered portion of your claim, and we have declined to issue a supplemental payment, you may pursue a formal resolution process called “appraisal.”
 Unless otherwise stated by TWIA or the Texas Department of Insurance, the deadline to request appraisal on the actual cash value amount of a claim is 60 days from the date you received your claim assessment letter from TWIA (titled Notice of Claim Acceptance; Notice of Claim Denial; or Notice of Claim Acceptance in Part and Denial in Part).
 If you have replacement cost coverage, you will have additional time to request appraisal.
 That timeline will be included in your assessment letter.